Guide: Defining your test configuration¶

 Step 1: Log in¶

-The first step is to log into the test bed using the default test bed administrator account:
+The first step is to log into the test bed.
+To do this first access the test bed’s welcome page:

 - Email: email@example.com